celestiaorg/celestia-specs/specs/data_structures.md

 | `nonce`   | [Nonce](#type-aliases)  | Account nonce.
 Every outgoing transaction from this account increments the nonce. |
 | `status`  | `AccountStatus`         | Validator or delegation status of this account.                                   |

+The `status` of an account indicates weather it is a validator (`AccountStatus.Validator*`), delegating to a validator (`AccountStatus.Delegation*`), or neither (`AccountStatus.None`).
+Being a validator and delegating are mutually exclusive, and only a single validator can be delegated to.

+Delegations have two statuses:
+1. `DelegationBonded`: This delegation is enabled for a `Queued` _or_ `Bonded` validator.
+Delegations to a `Queued` validator can be withdrawn immediately, while delegations for a `Bonded` validator must be unbonded first.
+1. `DelegationUnbonding`: This delegation is unbonding.
+It will remain in this status for at least `UNBONDING_DURATION` blocks, and while unbonding may still be slashed.
+Once the unbonding duration has expired, the delegation can be withdrawn.

+Validators have four statuses:
+1. `ValidatorQueued`: This validator has entered the queue to become an active validator.
+Once the next validator set transition occurs, if this validator has sufficient voting power (including its own stake and stake delegated to it) to be in the top `MAX_VALIDATORS` validators by voting power, it will become an active, i.e. `ValidatorBonded` validator.
+Until bonded, this validator can immediately exit the queue.
+1. `ValidatorBonded`: This validator is active and bonded.
+It can propose new blocks and vote on proposed blocks.
+Once bonded, an active validator must go through an unbonding process until its stake can be freed.
+1. `ValidatorUnbonding`: This validator is in the process of unbonding, which can be voluntary (the validator decided to stop being an active validator) or forced (the validator committed a slashable offence and was kicked from the active validator set).
+Validators will remain in this status for at least `UNBONDING_DURATION` blocks, and while unbonding may still be slashed.
+1. `ValidatorUnbonded`: This validator has completed its unbonding and has withdrawn its stake.
+The validator object will remain in this status until `delegatedCount` reaches zero, at which point it is destroyed.

 In the accounts subtree, accounts (i.e. leaves) are keyed by the [hash](#hashdigest) of their [address](#address).
 The first byte is then replaced with [`ACCOUNTS_SUBTREE_ID`](./consensus.md#reserved-state-subtree-ids).

 ### Delegation